and3rson/6565/README.md

 # 6565 (WIP)

-A 6502 assembler written in 6502 C (CC65) that can be executed on your machine or cross-compiled for 6502 CPU.
+An attempt to write a 6502 assembler in 6502 C (CC65) that can be executed on your machine or cross-compiled for 6502 CPU.

 ## Compiling